gnisanci96/RISCV_OOO/README.md

   - T3 didn’t have a match so we want to allocate a new entry in T3
   - We look for u = 0 entries in T3
       - if found, replace one entry.
       - If none have u = 0 → we do not allocate, to avoid evicting useful data.
+      - No entry is ever replaced unless its u-bit = 0 (or aged to 0)
 ---------------------------------------------------------------------------------------------